 Plan your return to the UK carefully

 Real care is needed if, having been treated as a non-resident, you decide to return.
-The UK has an evolved system of taxation, including income tax of up to 50 percent, a wide ranging capital gains tax (either 18 percent or 28 percent), inheritance tax on estates (40 percent) and certain lifetime gifts (20 percent), and a not insubstantial social security levy.
+The UK has an evolved system of taxation, including income tax of up to 45%, a wide ranging capital gains tax (up 28%) and inheritance tax on estates (up to 40%), as well as a not-insubstantial social security levy.

 Any exposure to the UK tax system as a resident needs to be planned very carefully, particularly where substantial assets and shareholdings are concerned.

 You must also ensure that your arrival is disclosed and documented properly and that proper tax planning is taken so that liabilities are minimised once you return.
 With a little forward planning, this is usually possible.

 The above does not constitute definitive tax advice as everyone’s personal circumstances are different.
 Therefore it is important to seek personalised advice based on your individual needs.
 I do hope, however, that they have given you some food for thought for becoming as tax-efficient as possible.